Preferred bidder announced

 As part of this program the M12 Motorway will provide direct access to the planned Western Sydney Airport at Badgerys Creek and will connect to Sydney’s motorway network.

 A 300 metre wide corridor has been identified for the M12, however the final motorway width is expected to be around 100-150 metres with provision for widening the motorway to six-lanes.
-The preliminary road design is expected to be released for public display in the second half of 2017.

 In July 2017, an Arcadis and Jacobs Joint Venture were appointed lead concept designer for the M12, which involves providing the concept designs, and undertaking the Environmental Impact Assessments (EIA).